 License and other revenue is comprised of two components: all forms of product license revenue and other revenue.
-Product license revenue includes revenue from the sale of new seat licenses, upgrades and crossgrades.
-Other revenue consists of revenue from Creative Finishing, consulting and training services and collaborative project management services.
+Product license revenue includes revenue from the sale of new seat licenses and upgrades.
+Other revenue consists of revenue from Creative Finishing, consulting and training services and hosted technology solutions.

-Total license and other revenue increased 15% during the three months ended April 30, 2011, as compared to the three months ended April 30, 2010.
-License and other revenue from suites products increased 23%, and license and other revenue from new and adjacent products increased 9%, each as compared to the three months in the prior fiscal year.
-These increases were primarily due to the 23% increase in commercial new seat revenue during the three months as compared to the same period in the prior fiscal year.
-During the three months ended April 30, 2011, 16 percentage points of the 23% increase was due to the increase in the number of seats sold, and 7 percentage points was due to higher average net revenue per seat.
-Commercial new seat revenue, as a percentage of license and other revenue, was 67% and 63% for three months ended April 30, 2011 and 2010, respectively.
+Total license and other revenue increased 12% during the three months ended April 30, 2012, as compared to the three months ended April 30, 2011.
+This increase was primarily due to the 19% increase in revenue from commercial new seat licenses during the three months as compared to the same period in the prior fiscal year.
+During the three months ended April 30, 2012, 13 percentage points of the 19% increase in commercial new seat licenses was due to the increase in the number of seats sold and 6 percentage points was due to an increase in the average net revenue per seat.
+Commercial new seat license revenue, as a percentage of license and other revenue, was 72% and 67% for the three months ended April 30, 2012 and 2011, respectively.

-Also contributing to the increase in license and other revenue during the three months ended April 30, 2011, as compared to the same period in the prior fiscal year, was the 4% increase in upgrade revenue, which includes crossgrade revenue.
-Upgrade revenue was higher during the three months ended April 30, 2011 primarily due to an ACAD LT upgrade promotion during the three months ended April 30, 2011 as compared to the three months ended April 30, 2010.
+The increase in license and other revenue during the three months ended April 30, 2012, as compared to the same periods in the prior fiscal year, was partially offset by the 11% decrease in upgrade revenue.
+Upgrade revenue was lower during the three months ended April 30, 2012, as compared to the same period of the prior fiscal year, primarily due to an ACAD LT upgrade promotion run during the three months ended April 30, 2011.